 Normal Body Temperature

-In adult dogs, normal temperature ranges from about 100 degrees F to 102.5 degrees F. Very young puppies — those under about six weeks of age — have trouble maintaining body temperature.
+In adult dogs, normal temperature ranges from about 100 degrees F to 102.5 degrees F. Very young puppies — those under about 6 weeks of age — have trouble maintaining body temperature.
 That’s why they hunker down next to mom and sleep in puppy piles with their siblings.
-Huddling together cuts down on wind loss of heat, and the multiple furry bodies can share and boost each others' warmth.
+Huddling together cuts down on wind loss of heat, and the multiple furry bodies can share and boost each others' warmth, avoiding a cold puppy.

 Bring the puppy inside, dry him off, and turn up the heat and he should recover with no problem.
 If you can’t get the pet someplace warm, try putting him inside your clothing to share your body heat.

-Moderate hypothermia is defined as a temperature between 91 to 95 F. These pets can also be treated at home but may take longer to recover.
+Moderate hypothermia is defined as a temperature between 82 degrees F to 90 degrees F. These pets can also be treated at home but may take longer to recover.
 Wrap him in a towel or blanket that's been heated in the clothes dryer, or wrap a heating pad in a blanket or towel and apply it to the dog.

 Pets in severe hypothermia risk shock.
 Rub a bit of Karo syrup or honey on the puppy’s gums.
-The sugar is absorbed through the tissue and that may help raise his blood sugar levels and counter the risk of shock.
+The sugar is absorbed through the tissue, and that may help raise his blood sugar levels and counter the risk of shock.